department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 #### **Lighthouse**
 At this time the Lighthouse team is working to transition to using the new Apigee Gateway (timeline TBD.)
 Until that time, Kong will continue to serve as its API gateway and will honor requests to `api.va.gov/services/*` and `api.va.gov/internal/*`.
-  - Once implemented, the new Apigee gateway will continue to honor requests to `api.va.gov/mobile/*` from older versions of the Mobile Flagship app.
+  - Once implemented, the new Apigee gateway will continue to honor requests to `api.va.gov/mobile/*` for older versions of the Mobile Flagship app.
   - Once implemented, the new Apigee gateway will continue to honor requests to `api.va.gov/vanotify` and route them to the VANotify service until that team agrees to retire the endpoint.
+  - Kong Team will need to update routing to vets-api as it moves into EKS environment in different environments.

 #### **Infrastructure Team**
   - Removes api.va.gov references from the revProxy.
 This should only happen once Apigee has been successfully set up as a new API gateway and fully owns the api.va.gov domains.
   - While the revProxy still handles the api.va.gov domain, ensures that new rules added to the `nginx_api_server.conf` file get replicated in `ngix_new_api_server.conf`.
   - Prevents new references to api.va.gov to be added to the vets-api config files `*-settings.local.yml.j2` and their EKS counterparts.
   - **Note:** At this time only the Dev website is in EKS.
 As other environments migrate to EKS, routing configurations will need to be updated.
+The Kong team will need to be alerted of the move to EKS, so that they can update their own routing from Kong to vets-api.

     Reference: [Enabling new *platform-api.va.gov domains in EKS](https://vfs.atlassian.net/wiki/spaces/CLOUD/pages/2263351375).
   - Schedule annual TLS/SSL cert renewals for all platform-api subdomains.